LEARNAcademy/syllabus/rails/rails-api.md

 end
 ```

 The update action is mapped to `/guitars/:id`.
-We will select a patch request and create a JSON object with updated values the body of the request.
+We will select a patch request and create a JSON object with updated values in the body of the request.

 ![Update request in Postman](./assets/postman-update.png)